cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

 #### Callback

+The priority nonce mempool provides mempool options allowing the application sets callback(s).

-Allow to set a callback to be called when a transaction is read from the mempool.
+* **OnRead**: Set a callback to be called when a transaction is read from the mempool.
+* **TxReplacement**: Set a callback to be called when duplicated tx nonce detected during the mempool insert, the application can define the tx replacement rule based on the tx priority.

 More information on the SDK mempool implementation can be found in the [godocs](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/types/mempool).